gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 ../                 data/               notes.txt           writing/
 .bash_profile       molecules/          pizza.cfg
 ```
-`-a` stands for ‘show all’; it forces ls to show us file and directory names that begin with `.`,
+`-a` stands for ‘show all’.
+It forces `ls` to show us file and directory names that begin with `.`,
 such as `..` (which, if we’re in /Users/Jacob, refers to the /Users directory) As you can see,
 it also displays another special directory that’s just called `.`, which means 'the current working directory'.
-It may s

 **Note that** in most command line tools, multiple options can be combined with a single `-` and no
 spaces between the options, `ls -F -a` is equivalent to `ls -Fa`.

 **Important Shortcuts**
 `~` (tilde) at the start of a path means “the current user’s home directory”.
 For example, if Jacob’s
 home directory is /Users/Jacob, then `~/Deskstop/data-shell/data` is equivalent to
-`/Users/Jacob/Desktop/data-shell/data`. *This only works if `~` is the first character in the path**
+`/Users/Jacob/Desktop/data-shell/data`. *This only works if `~` is the first character in the path*

 `-` (dash) character istranslated by `cd` to mean *previous directory* I was in, which is faster than
 having to remember, then type, the full path.
 This is a very efficient way of moving back and forth